Every Spider-Man Movie Ranked from Worst to Best

 #3: Spider-Man (2002)

-Some fans never got onboard with the film, claiming that it wasn’t a good representation of the character they loved from the comic books.
+Some fans claimed that the film wasn’t a good representation of the character they loved from the comics.
 However, many people who had never picked up a comic book before fell in love with the character, causing a flury of new superheroes to get a chance on the big screen.

 The film can’t help but feel somewhat dated, unfortunately.
 The further we get away from 2002, the more this film feels like a quaint little film.

-But that’s not to say that there isn’t some great entertainment to be had here.
+But that’s not to say that there isn’t some great entertainment here.
 In a related note…BONESAW IS READY!

 #2: Spider-Man 2 (2004)